piyushpatel2005/svg/README.md

 Q = Quadratic curve
 It requires two points.
 The first one being the meeting point of the two tangents and the second one being the end of the curve.

+A = Arc

+A rx ry x-axis-rotation large-arc-flag sweep-flag x y